-St Philip’s School is a special educational needs school for young people aged 11-19 years.
-All our students have Statements, or Education and Health Care Plans, for moderate learning difficulties.
+St Philip’s School is a special educational needs school for young people aged 9 -19 years.
+All our students have an Education, Health and Care Plan (EHCP).

 Many students have additional needs such as mild to moderate Autistic Spectrum Disorders, language impairment or emotional issues; a few have sensory or medical needs.